andrew-morley-2/az-create-manage-aad-users-portal/README.md

  --!>

 <h2>Description</h2>
 Azure Active Directory (AD) is often a critical component in many cloud-based Azure solutions.
 With Azure AD you have a centralized identity and access management platform, which helps for much more than simply storing user details and credentials.
-In this project, we'll walk through some of the very basic administration tasks that one may perform when managing user accounts within Azure AD.
+In this lab, we'll walk through some of the very basic administration tasks that one may perform when managing user accounts within Azure AD.
 <br />
 <br />
 Consider the following scenario: